arillso/ansible.ntp/README.md

 ## Requirements

-This role requires Ansible 2.7 or higher, and platform requirements are listed in the metadata file.
+This role require Ansible 2.7 or higher.
+The platform requirements are listed in the metadata file.

 ## Role Variables